Supermarket: Online-only supermarkets (21st century)

 During the dot-com boom, Webvan, an online-only supermarket, was formed and went bankrupt after three years and was acquired by Amazon.
 The British online supermarket Ocado, which uses a high degree of automation in its warehouses, was the first successful online-only supermarket.
 Ocado expanded into providing services to other supermarket firms such as Waitrose and Morrisons.
 Grocery stores such as Walmart employ food delivery services offered by third parties such as DoorDash.
 Other online food delivery services, such as Deliveroo in the United Kingdom, have begun to pay specific attention to supermarket delivery.

 Delivery robots are offered by various companies partnering with supermarkets.

 Micro-fulfillment centers (MFC) are relatively small warehouses with sophisticated automated rack-and-tote systems which prepare orders for pickup and delivery.
 Once the order is complete, the customer will pick it up (i.e. "click-and-collect") or have it fulfilled via home delivery.
-Supermarkets are investing in micro-fulfillment centers with the hope that automation can help reduce the costs of online commerce and ecommerce by shortening the distances from store to home and speeding up deliveries.
-In short, MFCs are said by many to be the key to profitably fulfilling online orders.
+Supermarkets are investing in micro-fulfillment centers with the hope that automation can help reduce the costs of online commerce and e-commerce by shortening the distances from store to home and speeding up deliveries.
+MFCs are said by many to be the key to profitably fulfilling online orders.